wlanslovenija/servers-salt-states/README.rst

 ===================================

 This repository contains Salt_ files to deploy various *wlan slovenija* servers.
-Expected to be used with Ubuntu Server 16.04 or 14.04, but it might work with other distributions as well.
+Expected to be used with Ubuntu Server 14.04, but it might work with other distributions as well.

 .. _Salt: http://docs.saltstack.com/en/latest/